 Is it any good?

-Does the world really need a comic slasher movie?
-Or, to be more precise, does it need another failed attempt at one?
+The world did not need a comic slasher movie -- or, to be more precise, another failed attempt at one, such as this is.
 BROKEN LIZARD'S CLUB DREAD lacks imagination, wit, acting ability, or distinctive characters.

 What it does have is a lot of joke-oids -- dialogue that has the rhythm of a joke but is no actual comic content.
 When a sweet young thing tells a character that she goes to Oral Roberts University, you know what the joke-oid is going to be.
 And imagine the non-riotous non-humor they can find in an Asian character whose name, Yu, sounds just like the word "you!"
 Twice!
 And then there's that little statue with the huge genitals.
 And the sex in a graveyard: "Isn't this like sacred or something?"
 "No, they're dead!"
 And the bestiality humor.
 They even throw in that gone-and-should-have-been-forgotten chestnut, sarcastic clapping.